innovationcore/HAVOC-TemiApp/README.md

 -   An Android development environment (Android Studio).
 -   A Temi Robot with the developer SDK enabled.
--   Access to a WebRTC signaling server.
+-   Access to a WebRTC signaling server, in this case `HAVOC-Server`.
--   An API key for LLM-Factory.
+-   An API key for LLM-Factory, or any other OpenAI compatible API.
 -   A compatible USB smell sensor (if using this feature).

 ### Setup and Configuration

 This project uses a properties file to manage all environment-specific variables and API keys.
-This keeps sensitive information out of the codebase.

 1.  **Clone the Repository**
     ```bash